A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

-\paragraph{Text-to-image diffusion models} are setting new baselines for state-of-the-art conditional image generation \cite{diffusion}.
+\paragraph{Text-to-image diffusion models} Diffusion models are setting new baselines for state-of-the-art conditional image generation \cite{diffusion}.
 They follow a process of gradually adding Gaussian noise on an image and then learn to reconstruct it.
 During the last year, the field of diffusion-based image synthesis has received a variety of interesting works.
-Stable Diffusion \cite{diff0} enables previously computational demanding image synthesis even within limited resources scenarios by applying the diffusion training process in the latent space of autoencoders rather than pixel-level operations in the image space.
+Stable Diffusion \cite{diff0} enables previously computationally demanding image synthesis even within limited resources scenarios by applying the diffusion training process in the latent space of autoencoders rather than pixel-level operations in the image space.
 DALL-E2 \cite{dalle2} extends the high-quality result of its predecessor \cite{dalle} by using learned text-conditioned image embeddings obtained from CLIP \cite{clip} as conditionings to a diffusion model acting as the decoder.
 Synthesized images are photorealistic and faithful to their conditioning, while zero-shot language-guided manipulation on a source image is also possible.
 The concurrent work of Imagen \cite{diff1} exploits large pre-trained language models, such as T5 \cite{t5} for language encoding and proceeds with image synthesis based on the diffusion process.
 DreamBooth \cite{diff2} steps upon Imagen to contextualize image synthesis, given variable context described in text.
-Therefore, different variations of a visual subjects can be obtained, maintaining high synthesis quality.
+Therefore, different variations of visual subjects can be obtained, maintaining high synthesis quality.
+Currently, the diffusion-based literature in text-to-image remains abundant and rapidly evolving \cite{tang2023iterinv, yuan2023customnet, circumvent, kim2023wouaf, segalis2023picture, vuong2023languagedriven, patel2024conceptbed}.